kethinov/nw.js-app-template/README.md

 Then start hacking on your app and run it!

-Run the app
+Run the app without building it
 ===

 - Mac: open `dev/mac/start.command`.

-Build the app
+Build an app executable for distribution
 ===

 - Mac: open `dev/mac/build.command`.
 Fully-built .app files will be located in the `build` directory.

-Customize things
+Customizing your app
 ===

 To change the app's name, you need to replace all occurances of "App Name" in the following files: